lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

-In general, it will be extremely difficult for a composite implementation to mask timing side-channels of this nature if the component primitives themselves are not constant-time including error cases, so in general there is not much to do here, but we mention it anyway in case this observation is useful for a high-security implementation.
+In general, it will be extremely difficult for a composite implementation to mask timing side-channels of this nature if the component primitives themselves are not constant-time including error cases, so in general there is not much to do here, but it is mentioned anyway in case this observation is useful for a high-security implementation.

 Note that there are two different context strings `ctx` at play: the first is the application context `ctx` that is passed in to `Composite-ML-DSA.Sign` and bound to the to-be-signed message `M'` in Step 2.
-The second is the `mldsa-ctx` that is passed down into the underlying `ML-DSA.Sign(sk, M, ctx)` as defined in [FIPS.204] Algorithm 2, in Step 4 and here Composite ML-DSA itself is the application that we wish to bind and so the per-algorithm Label is used as the `ctx` for the underlying ML-DSA primitive.
+The second is the `mldsa-ctx` that is passed down into the underlying `ML-DSA.Sign(sk, M, ctx)` as defined in [FIPS.204] Algorithm 2, in Step 4 and here Composite ML-DSA itself is the application that needs to be bound and so the per-algorithm Label is used as the `ctx` for the underlying ML-DSA primitive.
 Some implementations of the EdDSA component primitive can also expose a `ctx` parameter, but even if present, this is not used by Composite ML-DSA.

 It is possible to use component private keys stored in separate software or hardware keystores.
 Variations in the process to accommodate particular private key storage mechanisms are considered to be conformant to this specification so long as it produces the same output and error handling as the process sketched above.